Extra-curricular Opportunities: Team Participation

 Buck Mountain Outreach

-The Buck Mountain Outreach is a learning center that provides a High School program for students who, for a variety of reasons, have found that formal mainstream education practices do not meet their needs.
-The program is designed especially for school-aged learners who are not currently registered in school and who have a desire to get back to school, and work toward a high school diploma or for students wishing to take courses online through ADLC (online learning).
-Typically, students will not be permitted to take Outreach courses if the class is being offered at BMC.
+The Buck Mountain Outreach is a learning center that provides High School programming for students who, for a variety of reasons, have found that formal mainstream education practices do not meet their needs.
+The program is designed especially for school-aged learners who are not currently registered in school and who have a desire to get back to school and work toward a high school diploma or for students who wish to enroll in courses not offered in the BMC timetable.
+Typically, students will not be permitted to take Distance Learning courses if the class is being offered at BMC.